emreatay993/MARS/FINAL_PROJECT_STATE.md

-# MSUP Smart Solver Modularization - Final Project State
+# MARS Modularization – Final Project State (Historical Checkpoint)

+> **Note:** This snapshot reflects an intermediate assessment taken before the remaining visualization work was completed.
+The refactor has since shipped as MARS; see `FINAL_DELIVERY_SUMMARY.md` for the up-to-date overview.

 **Status**: **90% COMPLETE - Production Ready for Core Workflows**
 **Date**: Current Session